 If you want to head back up to the calculator results area, you can click the link here.
 If you have any feedback or questions about the RoR or TWR, please contact us.

-I hope you found this calculator and article useful.
-Many of the features in my compound interest calculator have come as a result of user feedback, so if you have any comments or suggestions, I would love to hear from you.
+As a final note, many of the features in my compound interest calculator have come as a result of user feedback.
+So, if you have any comments or suggestions, I would love to hear from you.

-By Alastair Hazell Updated: July 26, 2023
+By Alastair Hazell Updated: September 26, 2024

 References

-6. Rate of return.
+3. Rate of return.
 CFI Education Inc.